MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-teams-users.md

+---
+author: Mamaylya
+description: Learn how to collaborate with a Dynamics 365 Guides user from Microsoft Teams ms.author: mamaylya ms.date: 10/17/2022 ms.topic: article
+title: Collaborate with a Dynamics 365 Guides user from Microsoft Teams ms.reviewer: v-bholmes
+---

 # Collaborate with a Dynamics 365 Guides user from Microsoft Teams

 When you use Microsoft Teams desktop (PC or Mac) or Teams mobile, you can collaborate remotely with people using Dynamics 365 Remote Guides on HoloLens.